dxw/playbook/src/tech/incidents/dealing-with-an-incident.md

 you are likely to make mistakes, so if the incident runs for more than a couple of hours then new people should step into these roles.

-If the incident is critical, then you should let the Technical Director (James) , the Head of Technical Operations (bob), the Information Security Manager (bob) know, as well as our Data Protection Officer (Gurps) if it is a security incident.
+If the incident is critical, then you should let the Head of Technical Operations (bob) and the Information Security Manager (Neil) know, as well as our Data Protection Officer (Gurps) if it is a security incident.
 If you can’t get hold of these people, post in #general and tell the most senior people you can find.